puppetlabs/puppet-instruqt-tracks/pe-deploy-and-discover-lab-1-0/01-sandbox/assignment.md

 8. On the **Status** page, click **Puppet Services status** near the top right.
 Make sure that all the services in the list are running ("Operational").

-🎈 **Congratulations!** You installed PE, and its basic configuration is now complete.
+🎈 **Congratulations!** You installed Puppet Enterprise, and its basic configuration is now complete.